uric/cosmo-docs/user_guide.md

 In this section we will teach you how to create type implementation for each one of this types.
 We will also show hot to express the dependencies between them in the portable blueprint and in the type implementation section.
 Let's get started
 #### Working with Openstack Nova Server
+The Openstack Nova Server is implemented by a type called `openstack_host`.
+This type uses the `openstack-provisioner` plugin to create, start, stop and delete VMs
+It supports any configuration allowed with Nova server create API.